-Sociological Influences of Physical Inactivity Paper (Progress reports due November 20 and December 4.
-Completed paper is due December 11.)
+Sociological Influences of Physical Inactivity Paper (Progress reports due November 24 and December 3.
+Completed paper is due December 15)

 Physical inactivity is one of the most serious health issues in the United States today.
-Factors that lead to physical inactivity may ultimately impact body weight and composition.
 The paper, "Sociological Influences of Physical Inactivity," is intended to get students to research and examine physical inactivity through a sociological lens.
 After performing library research, students will be evaluated on their ability to reflect, analyze, synthesize concepts, and draw conclusions regarding:

-- (1) Identifying sociological factors that may contribute to physical inactivity in children. - (2) They will then track how these factors influence physical inactivity in adolescents. - (3) After identifying factors that influence physical inactivity in adolescents, students will select one factor and discuss possible ways of addressing that factor to realize increased physical activity.
+- (1) Sociological factors that influence physical inactivity in children. - (2) Sociological factors that influence physical inactivity in adolescents. - (3) After identifying these factors, students will select one factor that affects both children and adolescents and discuss possible ways of addressing that factor to realize increased physical activity.

-A minimum of 5 scholarly sources must be used in writing the paper.
+A minimum of 5 scholarly (peer reviewed) sources must be used in writing the paper.
 Sources must be current (today-5 years old) or relevant (5-10 years old).

-For the 1st progress report due November 20, students must have found at least 5 scholarly sources which can be used in the paper and have written a short annotated bibliography for each source.
-Each annotated bibliography should contain three sentences, in their own words, summarizing the article and one sentence explaining how the information will be used in the paper.
-For the 2nd progress report due December 4, students must have developed an outline of the information which will be the basis of the paper.
+- 1st progress report due November 24: students must have found at least 5 scholarly sources which can be used in the paper and have written a short annotated bibliography for each source.
+Each annotated bibliography should contain three sentences, in their own words, summarizing the article and one sentence explaining how the information will be used in the paper. - 2nd progress report due December 3: students must have developed an outline of the information which will be the basis of the paper.
+The outline should include the thesis statement and the body of the paper; introduction and conclusion do not need to be included in the outline.

 Length of final paper is 8+ pages.